Indo-European studies: Preliminary work

 The ancient Greeks were aware that their language had changed since the time of Homer (about 730 BC).
 Aristotle (about 330 BC) identified four types of linguistic change: insertion, deletion, transposition and substitution.
 In the 1st century BC, the Romans were aware of the similarities between Greek and Latin.

-In the post-classical West, with the influence of Christianity, language studies were undermined by the naïve attempt to derive all languages from Hebrew since the time of Saint Augustine.
+In the post-classical West, with the influence of Christianity, language studies were undermined by the attempt to derive all languages from Hebrew since the time of Saint Augustine.
 Prior studies classified the European languages as Japhetic.
-One of the first scholars to challenge the idea of a Hebrew root to the languages of Europe was Joseph Scaliger (1540–1609).
+One of the first scholars to challenge the idea of a Hebrew root to the languages of Europe was Joseph Scaliger (1540 – 1609).
 He identified Greek, Germanic, Romance and Slavic language groups by comparing the word for "God" in various European languages.
 In 1710, Leibniz applied ideas of gradualism and uniformitarianism to linguistics in a short essay.
 Like Scaliger, he rejected a Hebrew root, but also rejected the idea of unrelated language groups and considered them all to have a common source.

 Around the 12th century, similarities between European languages became recognised.
 In Iceland, scholars noted the resemblances between Icelandic and English.
 Gerald of Wales claimed that Welsh, Cornish, and Breton were descendants of a common source.
-A study of the Insular Celtic languages was carried out by George Buchanan in the 16th century and the first field study was by Edward Llwyd around 1700.
+A study of the Insular Celtic languages was carried out by George Buchanan in the 16th century and the first field study was by Edward Lhuyd around 1700.
 He published his work in 1707, shortly after translating a study by Paul-Yves Pezron on Breton.

 Grammars of European languages other than Latin and Classical Greek began to be published at the end of the 15th century.
 This led to comparison between the various languages.

 In the 16th century, visitors to India became aware of similarities between Indian and European languages.
 For example, Filippo Sassetti reported striking resemblances between Sanskrit and Italian.